-On Saturday, November 16, 2019, Viking Wind participated in a major event in Karachi, Pakistan, which main purpose was to promote the trade between Denmark and Pakistan.
+On Saturday, November 16, 2019, Viking Wind participated in a major event in Karachi, Pakistan.
+The main purpose was to promote trade between Denmark and Pakistan.

-The main purpose of the event was to present the best of Denmark to stakeholders from businesses and the public sector in Pakistan, in order to improve the commerce between Denmark and Pakistan.
+The main purpose of the event was to present the best of Denmark to stakeholders from businesses and the public sector in Pakistan, to improve the commerce between Denmark and Pakistan.

 Viking Wind in prominent company with peers